-- DHCP failover is only supported on BlueCat DNS/DHCP Servers.
+- DHCP failover is only supported on BlueCat DNS/DHCP Servers (known as BDDSes).

 - Enabling or disabling DHCP failover will restart the DHCP service, resulting in a service interruption.

 This short video provides a step-by-step guide for how to configure the DHCP failover protocol for BlueCat Address Manager (BAM) and BDDS.
 A complete transcript of the video also follows below.

 Transcript of how to configure DHCP failover